-How to Setup Apple Music on an Amazon Echo Device
+How to Setup Apple Music on an Amazon Alexa Device

 “Alexa, play something uplifting.”
 That’s all you need to say and your Echo device will choose a song from Apple Music and play it for you.
 But how do you set everything up to achieve one-command playback?

-This article is here to answer that question and give you all the tips and tricks.
+This article answers that question and gives you all the tips and tricks.
 Without much further ado, let’s jump right in.

 Things to Know

 Needless to say, you need an Apple Music subscription for this to work.
 You can get it on any Apple or Android device and subscribe via the Alexa app when you start the set-up.